Wizz Air expands fleet with Airbus A321XLR

 First delivery of the A321XLR

-Innovative cabin
+Innovative

-More environmentally friendly
+More environmentally friendly flights

 Market growth and orders

-With over 500 orders already secured for the A321XLR, says this development demonstrates the strong demand for aircraft with greater range and flexibility.
+With over 500 orders already secured for the A321XLR, Airbus says this development demonstrates the strong demand for aircraft with greater range and flexibility.
 This reflects the global trend, as value flexibility and more capacity to meet growing demands.
-Wizz pursues this strategy and affirms that sustainable and economical operations can be ensured in line with market growth.
+Air pursues this strategy and affirms that sustainable and economical operations can be ensured in line with market growth.